 - The vocabulary used is indicative of expertise in a particular subject.

-- The articles are frequently "refereed" or reviewed and edited by other experts in the field.
+- Articles are usually "refereed", i.e., reviewed and edited by other experts in the field.
+Also called peer review.

-- The journals are sometimes published by and university or professional organizations such as the American Psychological Association, the American Chemical Society, the National Council of Teachers of English, or the Association of University Programs in Health Administration.
+- The journals are sometimes published by a university or by a professional organization such as the American Psychological Association, the American Chemical Society, the National Council of Teachers of English, or the Association of University Programs in Health Administration.